Skip to main content

 Redundant skin is removed after the underlying structures are repositioned, avoiding a "pulled" appearance.

-Extended Deep Plane for Neck
+What Is Extended Deep Plane for Neck Contouring?

 For patients with significant neck concerns, the extended deep plane facelift extends the dissection further into the neck, providing more comprehensive rejuvenation.
 This technique: